Crossing symmetry including non planar diagrams in perturbative QFT

 We will be working in the framework of perturbation theory where the scattering amplitudes can be expressed as a perturbation series over the loop diagrams.
 In this context the \textit{Landau equations} \cite{Landau:1959fi} provide a set of algebraic conditions which determine the positions of the singularities of the loop integrand.
 As we will see, the singularities have the straightforward interpretation of some intermediate particle going on-shell.

+In our convention we take all momentum to be ingoing for the Feynman diagrams so that entities with energy $E=p^0>0$ are labeled as the incoming particles and anti-particles while entities with energy $E=p^0<0$ are labelled outgoing particles and anti-particles.
 We work in a D dimensional spacetime with the Minkowski metric ($+,-,-,-,\dots$).
 Consider a scalar Feynmann diagram containing `$n$' external particles or ``legs", `$L$' number of loops and `$E$' number of internal propagators or ``edges".
 The result is of the following general form,

 Here we have used the overall momentum conservation i.e. $p_1+p_2+\dots+p_{n-1}+p_n=0$ as a result of which the amplitude is a function of $n-1$ independent external momenta.
 The $\ell_I$'s denote the loop momenta whereas, $q_e$ and $m_e$ denote the total momentum and the mass of the intermediate particle flowing through the $e$-th edge respectively.
 The $i\varepsilon$ ensures that causality is maintained and the expression should be understood as the limit where $\varepsilon\rightarrow 0^+$.